charmplusplus/charm/doc/ampi/03-using.rst

 ranks per logical node, though this can be resolved by building a patched version of glibc.

-This method works by combining a specific method of building binaries with a GNU extension to the dynamic linker.
-First, AMPI's toolchain wrapper compiles your user program as a Position Independent Executable (PIE) and links it against a special shim of function pointers instead of the normal AMPI runtime.
-It then builds a small loader utility that links directly against AMPI.
-For each rank, this loader calls the glibc-specific function ``dlmopen`` on the PIE binary with a unique namespace index.
+As with PIE-Globals, this method compiles your user program as a Position-Independent Executable (PIE) and links it against a special shim of function pointers.
+A small loader utility calls the glibc-specific function ``dlmopen`` on the PIE binary with a unique namespace index.
 The loader uses ``dlsym`` to populate the PIE binary's function pointers and then it calls the entry point.
 This ``dlmopen``